 1. Place all page content in the table.

-3. In the next column, you can place logo, image, Flash slide show, etc.
+3. In the next column, you can place the logo, image, Flash slide show, etc.

-4. Then, you can place the navigation bar, main text content, images, boxes, etc. I have given you simple examples of how to balance text content for users and robots.
-You can try your own options basing on the general idea.
+4. Then, you can place the navigation bar, main text content, images, boxes, etc. I have given simple examples of balancing text content for users and robots.
+You can try your options based on the general idea.

 Tip 2.